 Background

-Long-standing systemic bias, sexism, and racism have contributed to the under-representation of many racial and ethnic groups, as well as women, in science, technology, engineering, and math (STEM) fields (1–4).
-Specifically, within the field of biomedical research in the United States, the proportion of underrepresented minorities at the full professor level has remained consistently low at 4% (survey data taken from the NIH from 2001 to 2013), compared to the U.S. population, which is 32.3% (5, 6).
+Within the field of biomedical research in the United States, the proportion of underrepresented minorities at the full professor level has remained consistently low at 4% (survey data taken from the NIH from 2001 to 2013), compared to the U.S. population, which is 32.3% (5, 6).
 Similar discrepancies exist for women in biomedical sciences as full professorships are currently held mostly by men (7, 8).
 As demographics of faculty within the biomedical sciences remains skewed towards Caucasian men, the demographics of trainees (graduate students and postdocs) are becoming more diverse (5).

-Policy changes are needed to support inclusion of all individuals, particularly in the biomedical sciences(9).
-To increase retention of historically under-represented minorities (HURM), non-Caucasian/non-HURM (NCNH) individuals, and white women in biomedical fields, it is important for trainees to have visual representations of themselves as scientists.
-The importance of representation in retaining a diverse group of individuals in STEM fields is supported by social role theory (10).
-Individuals make inferences about characteristics that are needed to be successful in a given role by examining individuals that most occupy that role (10, 11).

-However, there is a lack of diverse scientific experts in academia so underrepresented minorities are not seeing adequate visual representations of themselves at the faculty level.
-Therefore, trainees who do not see representation of themselves in senior faculty positions, may decide that they do not possess the characteristics that are required to succeed.
++ describe race/gender as social constructs w/ built in sterotypes/perceptions (use tribalism lit), historical suppression of some groups in US

++ describe specific barriers to different groups:

+Each underrepresented group faces a complex set of barriers to achieving faculty status.
+For instance, woman negatively impacted by assumptions about competency and dedication.
+The dedication of women who have children to their work is perceived to be less than that of their colleagues, i.e., men who also have children (34–36).
+The perceived prioritization and commitments of women to family over work may cause faculty to doubt their (12, 37).
+Asian/Asian American individuals.
+Although Asian scientists are well-represented in the US scientific workforce, they face significant bias and barriers to inclusion in society and academia (38, 39).
+For instance, despite the higher employment rate of Asian scientists, they were not well-represented in the more prestigious lectureships.

++ Describe effects of their absence on STEM/academic policies & discuss representation as a proxy for involvement in policy decisions & their successful

+Question: How do you retain diverse trainees as faculty & combat perceptions/stereotypes → role models

++rep of women in STEM known to impact trainees – probably extends to other demographics, though studies don’t exist.

++ If this is the case, how to provide diversity when faculty are low-level

++how to champion diverse faculty/bolster their CVs & chances at tenure

 Invited seminar series are common within biomedical departments across the United States (12).
 Usually, seminar series’ consist of faculty members selecting a scientist from another institution to visit their university and present their research, as well as meet with other faculty members and trainees.
 Named lectureships follow the same format but are decided by committee and are considered more prestigious because they are named in honor of prominent local scientists.
 These seminar series and lectureships provide an opportunity for trainees to be exposed to research outside of their department.
 Additionally, being an invited speaker provides the scientist with an opportunity to make future collaborations and build their own curriculum vitae (CV).
 Scientists invited to give seminars are widely regarded as successful and the top in their field.
-Thus, if trainees are constantly being exposed to “the top scientist in their field”, according to social role theory, it signals who is successful in that field.
+Thus, if trainees are constantly being exposed to “the top scientist in their field”, it signals who is successful in that field.
+Several papers have investigated the representation of women at scientific conferences, however, we have only identified one that focused on invited speakers at universities (12).
+In their study, Nittrouer et al, examined 3,652 talks at 50 U.S. institutions in 2013 - 2014 and found that women faculty are less likely to be invited speakers, despite similar acceptance rates (12).
+We have not been able to identify any publications examining scientific speaker diversity beyond gender.
 While some have examined this issue by studying and promoting the inclusion of more women speakers at conferences, how department speaker series compare to the trainee diversity of that department is unknown (13–15).